 Enquries submitted through your contact form are sent directly to you by email and then deleted from our systems.
 They are retained only until we are confident they have been successfully delivered.

 The important thing is to draw attention to your Privacy Notice that states how you will use any information provided.
-We are developing new features for WebHealer websites to help with GDPR and these include a new free page specifically for your Privacy Notice and a link to this with suitable explanation on your Contact Form.
+See above for how to add a Privacy Notice and how to link to it from your contact form.

 This is beyond our area of expertise as all customers will make individual choices, however we would recommend contacting your professional association who should have good general guidelines relevant to your type of acitivities.